modsim/mycelyso/README.rst

 mycelyso
 ========

-Mycel Analysis Software.
+Mycelium Analysis Software.
 Currently a work in progress, will be added here soon.